Uditgulati/SPOJ-ToDo-Plugin/README.md

 # SPOJ-ToDo-Plugin

-A mozilla browser to easily add problems to a ToDo list.
+A mozilla firefox extension to easily add problems to a ToDo list.
 Added problems can be viewed on SPOJ profile.

 ## Installation and setup